On the renormalization and quantization of topological-holomorphic field theories: Introduction

 \subsection{Acknowledgements}

 We acknowledge Davide Gaiotto, Justin Kulp, and Jingxiang Wu for their work \cite{Gaiotto:2024gii} which partly inspired us to extend the perturbative Feynman diagram analysis of topological-holomorphic theories in order to produce the full factorization algebra of quantum observables on flat space.
 We especially thank Justin Kulp for a detailed reading of a draft and for helpful comments and feedback.
 We warmly thank Zhengping Gui for pointing out an error in the first version of the proof of Proposition \ref{vanishing of anomaly121}.
 We also thank Si Li and Matt Szczesny for numerous conversations pertaining to this work.
-Finally, we thank Boston University for support
+Additionally, we would like to thank the three referees who's questions and suggestions prompted various improvements in presentation and organization.
+Finally, we thank Boston University for support.